About the Mediterranean Music Institute (MMI)

+For centuries, the diverse cultures of the Mediterranean have helped shape the world’s understanding of music, a powerful influence that continues to grow.
+The folk music of Mediterranean countries has greatly influenced the music of the Americas, giving rise to numerous contemporary styles.
 The music from this region, with its non-Western instruments, tonal systems, and rhythmic forms, brings the promise of exciting new musical fusions and opportunities for both musicians and audiences.
-With various new media enabling a greater potential for the distribution of music, the music styles of the Eastern Mediterranean are likely to explode on the international music scene, and music educators must be prepared to help their students understand this new music.
+With new media enabling a greater potential for the distribution of music, Mediterranean music is exploding on the international music scene, and music educators must be prepared to help their students understand this music.